FilOzone/filecoin-services-payments/README.md

   - `to`: The recipient (payee) address.
   - `validator`: Optional validation contract address (`address(0)` for none).
   - `commissionRateBps`: Optional operator commission in basis points (e.g., 100 BPS = 1%).
   - `serviceFeeRecipient`: The address that receives the operator commission.
+This is **required** if `commissionRateBps` is greater than 0.
 - **Returns**: A unique `railId`.
 - **Requirements**:
   - The caller (`msg.sender`) must be an approved operator for the `from` address and `token`.